 Fear usually manifests in the case of danger, yet there may be no rational danger when anxiety hits, although your mind truly believes it is rational.
 Yet because there is an invisible danger out there, we just don’t know where it can send our anxieties rising.

 Once we’ve been through one anxiety attack, our mind prompts us to avoid any situation or place where we’ve experienced it before, a natural defence mechanism to help us.
-Avoidance is our minds way of trying to protect us.
-Once we’ve experienced pain, if our mind believes it is going to experience it again, anxiety kicks in thinking it’s protecting us.
-It’s natures way for us to avoid stressful situations when it’s a rational fear; it serves us well when it’s irrational, it starts to become counterproductive and work against us.
+Avoidance is our minds’ way of trying to protect us.
+Once we’ve experienced pain, if our mind believes it is going to experience it again, anxiety kicks in, thinking it’s protecting us.
+It’s a natural way for us to avoid stressful situations when it’s a rational fear; it serves us well when it’s irrational.
+It starts to become counterproductive and works against us.

-In an attempt to protect ourself, our mind sends out warning signals.
+In an attempt to protect ourselves, our mind sends out warning signals.
 It sends us into a state of hyper-vigilance.
 So we start avoiding places and people.
-Understanding why it happens helps us manage our anxieties, and anxiety will work in favour for some people as we do need to keep our distance and not mix, but we do still need to communicate with others.
+Understanding why it happens helps us manage our anxieties, and anxiety will work in favour with some people as we do need to keep our distance and not mix, but we do still need to communicate with others.

-Anxiety isn’t caused by one single factor, and it’s usually a build-up of a combination of things, difficult life experiences can be one cause, when we start to feel anxious we often turn to things that give us comfort, food, wine etc. If it helps do it, if it makes you feel worse, in the long run, don’t, it’s our life to find what helps us and what hinders us.
+Anxiety isn’t caused by one single factor.
+It’s usually a build-up of a combination of things.
+Difficult life experiences can be one cause.
+When we start to feel anxious, we often turn to things that give us comfort, food, wine etc. If it helps, do it.
+If it makes you feel worse, in the long run, don’t, it’s our life to find what helps us and what hinders us.
 When it hinders, it’s time to create new coping strategies.
 Being aware and assessing the negative effects is key.
-So if having a glass of wine or two helps and we can carry on great, if having two bottles gets us texting random stuff to those we shouldn’t, replying to things we shouldn’t on social media threads, and waking up feeling worse it’s time to change it.
-If we’re comfort eating then feel worse afterwards, all we are doing is feeding our anxiety, and it may feel hard, it might feel painful to start but going for a walk, running up and downstairs for five minutes instead will help release endorphins and help us feel much better instead of that comfort food.
+So if having a glass of wine or two helps and we can carry on, great.
+If having two bottles gets us texting random stuff to those we shouldn’t, replying to things we shouldn’t on social media threads, and waking up feeling worse, it’s time to change it.
+If we’re comfort eating, then feel worse afterwards.
+All we are doing is feeding our anxiety.
+It may feel hard.
+It might feel painful to start but going for a walk, running up and downstairs for five minutes instead will help release endorphins and help us feel much better instead of that comfort food.
 To help calm our anxiety, we’ve got to deal with the underlying issues first.

 We need to identify it and challenge it.
 Once we do, we can then break the cycle.

-Talking to the right people can help, friends, family, support groups, talk therapy, psychologists, life coaches are great with helping you work on anxiety.
+Talking to the right people can help.
+Friends, family, support groups, talk therapy, psychologists, and life coaches are great with helping you work on anxiety.
 Talking helps with.